ishikaNEU/Northeastern-Course-Repository/Twitter Bot/README.md

 σ program_name = "Masters of Science in Information Systems" course_detail

-**5. Use Case:** What are the course-related resource URLs posted by the official NEU repo page?
+**5. Use Case:** List all online platforms available for course INFO 5100

-Description:  The official webpage tweets information about useful resources for specific courses for the students on Twitter.
+Description:  The official webpage tweets information about useful platforms for specific courses for the students on Twitter.

 Actor: Program Department twitter handler

-Actor Action: Relevant resource URLs, names, and web pages are shared in the tweet.
+Actor Action: Relevant platform URLs, names, and web pages are shared in the tweet.

 System Responses: The system notifies all followers about the new tweet.